Pro-Forma Earnings Definition

 The target company being acquired has total earnings of $ 3,000.

-Adjust is the acquirer issues 700 new shares and handing them over to the target to complete the acquisition.
+Adjust is when the acquirer issues 700 new shares and hands them over to the target to complete the acquisition.

-Pro Forma is the sum of all earning divided by the sum of all shares outstanding to get Pro Forma EPS.
+Pro Forma is the sum of all earnings divided by all shares outstanding to get Pro Forma EPS.

 Pro Forma EMS will be:

-- Accretion/ Dilution is the percentage in EPS after the transaction of before.
+• Accretion/ Dilution is the percentage in EPS after the transaction or before.

 Accretion means positive, and dilution means negative.